SORA Failure to Register, Report, or Comply

 The penalties are harsh for anyone who willfully fails to register:

-These cases are not easily defended because there is either a record of registration or there is not.
+These cases are not easily defended because there is usually a record of non-registration.
 A person accused of failing to register will need a top-rated, astute, and aggressive defense attorney immediately to prevent an arrest.
 If the government has already filed charges, it will take a very experienced lawyer to craft a strategy to keep their client out of jail or prison.

-Although a failure to register charge is typically difficult to defeat on the merits, some mitigating factors would help get the charges dismissed or reduced to a satisfactory lesser charge that the client would be agreeable to.
+Although a Failure to Register charge is typically challenging to defeat on the merits, some mitigating factors would help get the charges dismissed or reduced to a satisfactory lesser charge that the client would be agreeable to.